-A Man of Science and Faith, Remote yet Contemporary
+A Man of Science and of Faith, Remote yet Contemporary

 Scientist and Inventor

 I often marvel at the variance of individual abilities and achievements that characterizes our species.
 I was reminded of it as I revisited a corner of my library which shelters a slim volume that I had not perused in a long time.
 It bore a simple title: Pensées [Thoughts], and was composed by an illustrious Frenchman: Blaise Pascal (1623-1662).

 Pascal was described as "a man of slight build with a loud voice and somewhat overbearing manner”.
 His body did not serve him well: "His health was very fragile, and he was in pain most of his life, not least because of severe migraines which afflicted him since his younger years.
 As for his personality, he was " stubbornly persevering, a perfectionist, pugnacious to the point of bullying ruthlessness yet seeking to be meek and humble."[Ibid.].
 A man of the world during a short phase of his life, he mingled with members of the French aristocracy, and disdained neither the allures of fame nor material largesse: it is said that at one point he kept a coach and six horses!

 What this physically and spiritually tormented man managed to achieve in a life that spanned less than four decades is truly remarkable.
 Some of his accomplishments, individually considered, would place him among the noteworthy contributors to our culture.
 Let me briefly list them [2,3,4,5].

 Spurred by a desire to help his father's work, which involved long and tedious computations, he invented, at age 18, the Pascaline, a mechanical calculator.
 In 1972, Nicklaus Wirth chose to name after the Frenchman a computer language he had developed, to pay homage to the inventor of a device regarded as one of the earliest forms of the modern computer.

 He invented the hydraulic press.